PalMihani/LoginVerificationFlutter/README.md

 - Implement rate limiting for OTP requests
 - Add request validation and sanitization
 - Use HTTPS in production
+- For web deployment, ensure CORS is properly configured

 ## Future Enhancements